 Today, the brand has won over 4,300 distinctions and 18 gold medals.
 If your priority is accuracy—plus something a little quirky—you’d be hard pushed to find a better brand than Ulysse Nardin.

 Italian watch manufacturer Panerai is known for its unique watch designs that are traditional and timeless at once.
-Panerai’s diving watches, in particular, are incredibly handsome, recognisable thanks to their large cushion-shaped cases.
+Panerai’s diving watches, in particular, are incredibly handsome, recognizable thanks to their large cushion-shaped cases.

 Panerai’s best-known watches, however, are the Radiomir and the Luminor—both of which have been updated numerous times to take advantage of new technology.
 The aesthetic has remained mostly the same, retaining that undeniably Panerai mood.